THEIA: Learning Complete Kleene Three-Valued Logic in a Pure-Neural Modular Architecture

 \paragraph{Results.} Table~\ref{tab:chain} summarizes generalization performance across 5 seeds.

 All 5 seeds achieve $\geq$99.9\% accuracy at 500 steps (per-seed values: seed 42 $99.90\%$, 123 $99.99\%$, 256 $99.97\%$, 777 $99.99\%$, 999 $99.96\%$; seed 999 reached this via Phase~1 auto-restart---see \S\ref{sec:chain} plateau-restart disclosure).
-The non-trivial finding is that maintaining high local verdict accuracy ($\geq$99.9\%) \emph{under Phase~3 end-to-end Gumbel-softmax training} requires a structured backbone---either THEIA's modular factorization or a Transformer---while flat MLPs collapse at both tested capacities (App.~\ref{app:backbone_ablation}).
+The non-trivial finding is that maintaining high local verdict accuracy ($\geq$99.9\%) \emph{under Phase~3 end-to-end Gumbel-softmax training} requires a backbone that remains locally accurate under the discretized end-to-end protocol: THEIA and the Transformer do, while the tested flat MLPs do not (App.~\ref{app:backbone_ablation}).
 Three properties combine to enable length generalization: (1)~high local verdict accuracy ($\geq$99.9\%) so each step receives correct input; (2)~exact transition function (9/9 entries); (3)~Gumbel-softmax discretization preventing error accumulation by snapping intermediate states to clean one-hot codes (without it, $0.999^{500}\!\approx\!60.6\%$ would dominate).
 Property~(3) is largely a mathematical consequence of straight-through discretization; the architectural contribution lies in sustaining (1) under that same discretized training regime, where flat MLPs fail.
 The 500-step result is \emph{not} trivially explained by absorbing states: empirical state frequencies confirm approximate uniformity at all measured chain depths (max deviation 0.62~pp at step 100; details in App.~\ref{app:backbone_ablation}).

 \paragraph{Boundary characterization.} Three experiments define a boundary: transitive chains (local + absorbing) generalize trivially; mod-3 composition (local, no absorbing) generalizes to 500 steps; modular arithmetic on graphs (global) cannot be learned.
 The critical distinction is \emph{computation locality}, not chain length.
 Appendix~\ref{app:backbone_ablation} reports a backbone ablation isolating the modular factorization's contribution.